NganBao0206/codification_law_infiniThree/README.md

   12. Install the required packages with `pip install -r requirements.txt`.
   13. Navigate to the `run.py` file in the PyCharm Project Tool Window.
   14. Right-click on the `run.py` file and select `Run 'run'`.

-## Running with Docker-compose
-  1. Open the terminal.
-  2. Navigate to folder where `codification_law_infiniThree` is located by typing `cd path/to/folder/codification_law_infiniThree`.
-  3. Start the Docker containers by typing docker-compose up -d

 ## Prepare Database
   1. Create a new database in MySQL Server.